If you are in a hurry and just want to find out what the best projector for Church is then I’d recommend Optoma X600 XGA Projector as the best one.

 - No automatic horizontal keystone correction

 The Optoma HD146X offers crisp, high-definition images with a native 1080p (1920×1080) resolution and 3,600 lumens.
-The DLP DMD single-chip design from the latest technology ensures perfect image alignment.
-It has a 6-segment color wheel (RYGCWB) that produces vivid, colorful images for home theater or church.
+The DLP DMD single-chip design from the latest technology ensures perfect image alignment and an incredible picture with high brightness.
+It has a 6-segment color wheel (RYGCWB) that produces vivid, colorful images for home theaters or churches.

 Enjoy more depth to your image with Dynamic Black technology.
 It smoothly adjusts lamp output to create a stunning, high-contrast image.
 The HDMI-CEC technology allows control of the projector and HDMI-connected devices using a single remote.
 Experience 15,000-hour lamp life with minimal maintenance when using Dynamic mode.